AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 ### Debug logging

 For troubleshooting, enable verbose debug logging by editing `main.py` and setting `logging.basicConfig(level=logging.DEBUG)`.
-The log file `kvm_switch.log` will then contain detailed information about hotkey detection, network activity and event forwarding.
+Detailed information will then appear in the console about hotkey detection, network activity and event forwarding.

 ### System tray